AI safety: Government action

+On July 6, 2026, Illinois Governor J.B.
+Pritzker signed the Artificial Intelligence Safety Measures Act (S.B.
+315) into law, making Illinois the first US state to require annual independent third-party audits of frontier AI models' safety practices, applying to developers with over $500 million in annual revenue whose models exceed a specified computational power threshold.
+The law requires published safety frameworks, pre-deployment transparency reports, and reporting of critical safety incidents within 72 hours, moving beyond the disclosure-only approaches of earlier California and New York laws toward external verification.

 Corporate self-regulation

 AI labs and companies generally abide by safety practices and norms that fall outside of formal legislation.
 One aim of governance researchers is to shape these norms.
 Examples of safety recommendations found in the literature include performing third-party auditing, offering bounties for finding failures, sharing AI incidents (an AI incident database was created for this purpose), following guidelines to determine whether to publish research or models, and improving information and cyber security in AI labs.

 Companies have also made commitments.
 Cohere, OpenAI, and AI21 proposed and agreed on "best practices for deploying language models", focusing on mitigating misuse.
 To avoid contributing to racing-dynamics, OpenAI has also stated in their charter that "if a value-aligned, safety-conscious project comes close to building AGI before we do, we commit to stop competing with and start assisting this project" Also, industry leaders such as CEO of DeepMind Demis Hassabis, director of Facebook AI Yann LeCun have signed open letters such as the Asilomar Principles and the Autonomous Weapons Open Letter.